 -

-Lower overall height can feel less supportive for tall loungers
+Lower back height can be less supportive for tall loungers

 -